 An avid sportsman, Sean will be joining SSIS from Shanghai where he’s been teaching at Harrow International School for the past 2 years.
 Sean is passionate about inspiring the development of healthy lifestyles across schools and increasing student participation.
 While working in Japan, Sean developed British School in Tokyo into the second-ranked international school for swimming in the country.

 With nearly 15 years of international experience as a PE teacher, Sean says he has been inspired by his own History teacher in Year 7, always trying to challenge students to get the very best out of them.

 Sean, a triathlete, enjoys keeping active and has raced a number of half-ironman competitions.
 In his downtime, Sean loves movies and reading.
 He and his family are excited to experience Vietnamese culture and cuisine.

 Sean will be joined by his wife, Nozomi who is currently looking after their son, Kaz, age 1 1/2.
-Nozomi is also a qualified teacher with a passion for EAL, English, and Japanese language.
+Nozomi is also a qualified teacher with a passion for EAL, English, and Japanese.

-Education: Post Graduate Diploma in Education (Edith Cowan University), Post Graduate Certificate in Education (Buckingham University), Graduate Certificate in Occupational Health and Safety Management (Curtin University), Bachelor of Education (Edith Cowan University), Bachelor of Commerce (Accounting) (Deakin University)
+Education: Post Graduate Diploma in Education (Edith Cowan University, Australia), Post Graduate Certificate in Education (Buckingham University), Graduate Certificate in Occupational Health and Safety Management (Curtin University), Bachelor of Education (Edith Cowan University, Australia), Bachelor of Commerce (Accounting) (Deakin University, Australia)

 Ellen Mussleman (USA)